kuadrat/growR/joss_paper/paper.md

 the provided extensions.
 These additions include:

+- Simulation of snow cover by use of a model by
+  @kokkonen2006ConstructionDegreedaySnow and
+  @rango1995RevisitingDegreeDayMethod, important when modelling grassland in mountainous regions.
 - A cut decision algorithm, which allows the model to simulate management decisions in the absence of such input data.
 The decision process is based on work by @petersen2021DynamicSimulationManagement and